carltape/compearth/momenttensor/c_src/README.md

     -DMKL_LIBRARY="/opt/intel/mkl/lib/intel64_lin/libmkl_intel_lp64.so;/opt/intel/mkl/lib/intel64_lin/libmkl_sequential.so;/opt/intel/mkl/lib/intel64_lin/libmkl_core.so;/opt/intel/mkl/lib/intel64_lin/libmkl_mc3.so;/opt/intel/lib/intel64_lin/libmkl_def.so" \
     -DMKL_INCLUDE_DIR=/opt/intel/mkl/include

-Note, it may be necessary to include libmkl_avx2, libmkl_mc3, and libmkl_def as needed to the MKL_LIBRARY as required.
+Note, it may be necessary to include libmkl_avx2, libmkl_mc3, and libmkl_def as needed to the MKL_LIBRARY field.
 In the instance of a failure one may see a terse message from Python similar to:

 Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so.